stoeps13/connections-doc/source/admin/admin/t_admin_search_add_component_index.md

           forums,profiles,status_updates,wikis", "false")
         ```

+        !!! note
-        **Note:** You cannot modify existing tasks, you must define a new one.
+    You cannot modify existing tasks, you must define a new one.

     2. Use the following command after you define a new task: SearchService.refreshTasks\(\)